rsharifnasab/my-teaching/linux/README.md

 -----------

 # Root?
-+ a user.
++ Just a user.
 Why it is bad?
-+ root of file system
++ Root of file system

 ---------------

 # package managing